All kids should be protected from the diseases that immunizations can help prevent.

 Vaccines that do not contain live viruses should be given according to the recommended

-are taking medicine that weakens the immune system.
+even if kids are taking medicine that weakens the immune system.